eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 ### Error Reporting API

-The frontend to repor errors that is used by the individual modules.
+The frontend to report errors that is used by the individual modules.

 ### Error Handler